Trump’s Facebook ads focus on Schumer, Pelosi and the border wall as Democrats play catch-up

 The wall was the main subject of more than 30 percent of the president’s ads during this time period, while appeals for more general support made up 24 percent of his ads.
 The State of the Union address (15 percent), contests for meals with the president (14 percent) and attacks on the “mainstream media” (7 percent) followed as the most popular talking points for Trump ads.

-In hundreds of ads — featuring captions like “How much more American blood must we shed before Congress does its job?” — Trump urged supporters to contribute to an “Official Secure The Border Fund,” donations which went to the president’s reelection effort.
+In hundreds of ads — featuring captions like “How much more American blood must we shed before Congress does its job?” — Trump urged supporters to contribute to an “Official Secure the Border Fund,” donations that went to the president’s re-election effort.

 Trump bucked tradition by announcing his 2020 candidacy on the day of his 2017 inauguration.
 Since then, he’s raised more than $100 million, a historic rate for a presidential campaign.
 Trump spent heavily on Facebook in the run-up to the 2016 election, buying more than 5.9 million ads, Trump’s 2020 re-election campaign manager Brad Parscale told PBS.